-These crock pot chicken breasts are made with Creole flavors and a creamy sauce.
-Onions, bell pepper, and celery get together with bacon to flavor these easy chicken breasts.
-Some cream or milk is added to the sauce near the end of cooking time, making a flavorful "gravy" that for the chicken.
+These easy crock pot chicken breasts are flavored with Creole seasonings and a creamy sauce.
+Onions, bell pepper, and celery get together with bacon to flavor this tasty chicken dish.
+Some cream or milk is added to the sauce near the end of cooking time, making a flavorful "gravy" that is served with the chicken.

-This is great over rice or pasta or with roasted potatoes and a steamed vegetable.
+The chicken and sauce is can be served over rice or pasta or with roasted potatoes.
+Add a steamed vegetable or a salad and you have a complete meal.
 It's an excellent family dish, and the slow cooker makes it easy.